dylan-park/blog-engine/README.md

 ## Future Work

+- **Automatically Managed RSS Feed** - Add an RSS feed that updates whenever there is new content.
 - **File Name Blacklist** - If any file is named a term already reserved for other endpoints, it should not render to the blog homepage, or anywhere else.

 #### Note